dzackgarza/Arizona-Winter-School-2019/Typeset/Wickelgren/5 - Wickelgren 3.md

 Let $k=\CC$, then a result of Milnor says that for any sufficiently small $a_1, \cdots, a_n$, the family $P$ contains $\mu(p)$ nodes, where $\mu$ denotes taking the Milnor number.

 To find nodes, one can look at the gradient and see where all of the coefficients of the linear terms vanish.
 What remains is $o(x_i^2)$, so we're looking for zeros of the gradient, which requires looking at the inverse image of the gradient, so we're picking up the degree of the gradient.
-This gives us another definition, $\mu(p) = \deg(\grad f)(p)$.
+This gives us another definition,
+$$
+\mu(p) = \deg(\grad f)(p)
+.$$

 However, when $k\neq \CC$ and generally not algebraically closed, nodes have interesting information, including arithmetic data.